 Charla Johnson joined the Counseling Center in February 2009.
-Charla earned her Bachelor’s Degree from Chicago State University in Psychology and is currently working toward her Master of Arts in Human Services Counseling.
+Charla earned her Bachelor’s Degree from Chicago State University in Psychology and her Master of Arts in Human Services Counseling from Liberty University.
 During her spare time Charla enjoys traveling, reading, cooking, and spending time with family and friends.

 Margaret Lally, Senior Secretary

 Margaret Lally joined the Counseling Center in December 2013.
 Margaret attended the Southwest School of Business where she studied Business Administration.
 She has worked as a legal secretary and administrative assistant in the Chicago area as well as in her own community.
 Margaret enjoys spending her spare time with her family and friends.
 She is a Chicago sports fan and loves to read.

 Katherine Kusner, Peer Advocate